TD0401/DataScienceCourse3CleanData/README.md

 This repository contains code for reading, cleaning, filtering, structuring and aggregating data as part of Data Science Specialization Course 3.
 Please read the description below about the project.
 Please read CodeBook.md for futher info related to the data output generated.
 Files contained in this project -

-a.
-README.md to describe the project.
+1. README.md to describe the project.
-b. load_data.R to download the input files.
+2. load_data.R to download the input files.
-c. run_analysis.R to run analysis on the files.
+3. run_analysis.R to run analysis on the files.
-d.
-CodeBook.md to describe the output files.
+4. CodeBook.md to describe the output files.

 **Note**: we have not uploaded any data file because all of them can be generated on the go by running the script.
 However as part of code completion, only output file has been uploaded.